wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ## Requirements

 The following sections list the datasets requirements to run the different benchmarks.
 When the benchmark script is run, each requirement is validated.
 If a requirement is met, each corresponding benchmark is run.
-Each requirement lists the datasets (as path) required to run the benchmark as well as mandatory attributs for each dataset.
-The shape of the dataset is given between parenthesis.
+Each requirement lists the required datasets (as path) as well as mandatory attributs for each dataset.

 *Example*
 ```
-- /path/of/dataset (shape): attribut1, attribut2
+- /path/of/dataset: attribut1, attribut2
 ```

 Requirement            | Benchmarks